-Insurgentsia is written by Richard White, a former private security contractor, former soldier and airman, and an associate member of the Military Writers Guild.
+Insurgentsia is written by Richard White, a former private security contractor, former soldier and airman, and a member of the Military Writers Guild.

 Richard worked in Afghanistan as a private security contractor from 2015 through 2016, deployed to Kuwait and Iraq with the Oklahoma Army National Guard as a mortar squad leader and convoy security truck commander from 2011 through 2012, and deployed to Iraq with the United States Air Force as a communications technician in 2006 and in 2007.

-Today, Richard lives and works in Oklahoma City in the aerospace technology sector and moonlights as a consultant and freelance writer.
-You can reach Richard on social media:
+Today, Richard lives and works in Oklahoma City.
+For quotes, consulting, or freelance writing inquiries, you can reach Richard on social media:

 Writing published outside of Insurgentsia: